lwsrbrts/hassio-addons/ecoflow_shp/README.md

 Get Smart Home Panel energy data from the ECOFLOW API.

+Don't forget to review the Documentation tab for usage information!

 ![Supports amd64 Architecture][amd64-shield]

 May also support other architectures and platforms since the base image is based on Home Assistant's own Alpine Linux image.